-The separate program EPR/NMR (\$ADFBIN/epr) program is no longer documented.
-See for the old documentation the ADF2010 EPR/NMR module.
+The separate program EPR/NMR (\$ADFBIN/epr) program is no longer documented, since most of its capabilities are implemented in newer modules.
+See for the old documentation the ADF2010 EPR/NMR module documentation, and Refs.
+[120,121,416,417].

 ESR/EPR g-tensor and A-tensor